kodiua/angular-styleguide-es6/README.md

 ### Rule of 1
 ###### [Style [Y001](#style-y001)]

-  - Define 1 component per file.
+  - Define 1 directive per file.

   The following example defines the `app` module and its dependencies, defines a controller, and defines a factory all in the same file.